 He emphasized on the fact that the ‘Check’ phase in the PDCA cycle is focused on evaluating the change in terms of its results whether the plan was a success or a failure and it needed corrective actions to succeed in case of failure.

 His objective to replace ‘Check’ step with ‘Study’ phase was to stress on analysis of the steps taken and results obtained, then to evaluate them and come up with the possible revised solutions to attain desired results.

 This approach is a repetitive or iterative process for planning and executing ‘change activities’ for continuous evaluation and improvement.

 The steps involved in Deming PDCA or PDSA (Plan-Do-Study-Act) Cycle as shown are as follows:

 - Plan a change (P).

 - Do it (D).
-Carry out the change, suggested on a small scale or as prototype.
+Carry out the change as suggested either on a small scale or as a prototype.

 - Check it (C).
 Observe the effects of the change.
 Study it (S).

 - Act on what was learnt (A).